john-science/john-science.github.io/_drafts/2017-01-31-eww-javascript-part-2.md

 ---
 layout: post
-title: "EWW JavaScript - Part 2"
+title: "Everything Wrong With JavaScript - Part 2"
 tags: [JavaScript, Software]
-summary: Everything Wrong With JavaScript - Part 2 - Minor Problems
+summary: Everything Wrong With JavaScript - Part 2 - Minor Atrocities
 ---
 {% include JB/setup %}

-In part 1 of this series, we covered the major problems with JavaScript.
-But not all of the problems with JavaScript are large-scale systemic problems.
-Some of the problems are just niggling little details which demand that you constantly work around them.
-Those petty annoyances are what we are covering today.
+Part 1 of this series covered the major design problems with JavaScript.
+But not all of the problems are so grand in scale.
+Some of the worst problems in life are small things that prick us, day in and day out.
+And JavaScript has these in spades.

 Again, I want to make it clear that I like the language.
-It has a friendly, homemade LISP feel, and I appreciate it for its minimalist structure.
+It has a friendly, homemade LISP feel, and I appreciate it for its minimalist size.
 Most major languages bloat up hugely as they age, but JavaScript has not.

-### Minor Problems
+### Minor Atrocities

-What follows will be the least technical part of the EWW JavaScript series.
-These are just the petty, little things that bother people, but not the serious structural flaws we will meet later in the series.
+JavaScript was designed and built in a couple weeks and the standard library is filled with idiocracies and just plain mistakes.

 #### The Name